 As you begin your journey as a bilingual nanny, one of the most important aspects of your job will be to engage in professional and positive interactions with parents.
-Having a good method of communication, and clear model for defining tasks can make the experience more productive for both you and the family.
-As a nanny, it’s important to know your personal work limits as well as the family’s expectations.
+Having a good method of communication and a clear model for defining tasks can make the experience more productive for both you and the family.
+As a nanny, it’s essential to know your work limits and the family’s expectations.
 Establishing a routine for handling these things early on can result in a better relationship and work environment in the long run.

 Always make a plan for how you will communicate with the family.
 While it may be intimidating to speak up for yourself, especially if you’re introverted or there is a language barrier, actively communicating about your wants, needs, and responsibilities, is one of the most important aspects of your role.

 Furthermore, it can be helpful to decide what platforms you will be using to communicate.
 For example, is texting okay, or would you prefer phone calls or emails?

 When you begin with your family, establish a clear definition of what is expected of you.
 For example, will you be watching only the family’s children, or will their children be having playdates while in your care?
 Will you just be cooking, or is it also your responsibility to shop?